How to Add, Extract, and Remove Images from Worksheets

 How can I add images to an Excel worksheet?

-What image formats are supported by the InsertImage method?
+What image formats are supported when inserting images in Excel?

-The InsertImage method in IronXL supports multiple image formats including JPG/JPEG, BMP, PNG, GIF, and TIFF.
+IronXL supports multiple image formats for insertion into Excel worksheets, including JPG/JPEG, BMP, PNG, GIF, and TIFF.

 How do I extract images from an Excel worksheet?

-To extract images using IronXL, access the `Images` property of the worksheet.
-This provides a list of all images, allowing you to export, resize, retrieve positions, and obtain the byte data of each image.
+To extract images from an Excel worksheet using IronXL, access the Images property of the worksheet.
+This provides a list of all images, enabling you to export, resize, and retrieve their positions and byte data.

 Can I remove images from an Excel worksheet?

-To begin using IronXL for manipulating images in Excel, you need to download the IronXL C# library from NuGet and either load an existing Excel file or create a new one.
+To start manipulating images in Excel using IronXL, download the IronXL C# library from NuGet and either load an existing Excel file or create a new one.

-Image IDs in IronXL follow an odd-numbered pattern, incrementing in the sequence of 1, 3, 5, 7, and so on.
+In IronXL, image IDs are generated following an odd-numbered pattern, such as 1, 3, 5, 7, and so forth.

 Is it possible to export images extracted from an Excel worksheet?

-Yes, once images are extracted using IronXL's `Images` property, they can be exported to formats such as PNG using the `Export` method.
+Yes, once images are extracted using IronXL's Images property, they can be exported to formats like PNG using the Export method.

 Software Engineer